Lee Han-beom

-Lee Han-beom (born 17 June 2002) is a South Korean professional footballer who plays as a centre-back for Danish Superliga club Midtjylland and the South Korea national team.
+Lee Han-beom (born 17 June 2002) is a South Korean professional footballer who plays as a centre-back for Belgian Pro League club Club Brugge and the South Korea national team.

 Club career

 FC Seoul

 Prior to graduating from Boin High School, Lee joined K League 1 club FC Seoul on 31 December 2020.
 On 21 April 2021, he made his professional debut in a K League 1 match against Jeju United.
 In the 2022 season, he played as a main centre-back for the club before having a knee injury in a K League 1 match on 21 August.

 Midtjylland

 On 28 August 2023, Lee signed with Danish Superliga club Midtjylland on a four-year contract for a fee reported to be around $1.5 million.
 On 5 November, he made his debut in a 4–1 away win against Hvidovre, where he assisted the final goal.
 On 25 February 2024, he scored his first professional goal in a 3–2 win over AGF.
 However, he made only three appearances in his first season at Midtjylland.

-The next season, Lee had played as a starter in only three matches during the regular season, but played in the last five matches of the championship round after main centre-back Ousmane Diao was sent off in the previous match.
+In the 2024–25 season, Lee had played only three matches as a starter during the regular season, but played the last five matches of the championship round after main centre-back Ousmane Diao was sent off in the previous match.